The quality of a sales manager is most often defined by their decision-making ability and capability to increase revenue.

 Although a key metric in the measurement of sales can be the type of products and transaction total, it does not provide the full picture of what is happening and why.
 It does not provide the ability to manage the horizon of where you will take the business and the improvements that can be achieved.

-Sales management are working on the front lines and they are making key decisions with the sales team day-in-day-out.
+Sales management is working on the front lines, and they are making key decisions with the sales team day-in-day-out.
 Their decisions require the right information based on the trend rather than reacting to the moment or information from the past being laggard financial reporting.